lowRISC/ibex/doc/cs_registers.rst

 Control and Status Registers
 ============================

-Ibex implements all the Control and Status Registers (CSRs) listed in the following table according to the RISC-V Privileged Specification, draft version 1.11.
+Ibex implements all the Control and Status Registers (CSRs) listed in the following table according to the RISC-V Privileged Specification, version 1.11.

 +---------+--------------------+--------+-----------------------------------------------+
 | Address |   Name             | Access | Description                                   |